 If you have suffered any harm or injury due to negligence that has been carried out by your GP, you may be entitled to compensation.
 Pursuing a GP negligence claim alongside making a complaint can provide you with financial support and closure, as well as helping the NHS to ensure that it doesn’t happen again.

 At Patient Claim Line, we have a team of specialist solicitors who can help you pursue a GP negligence claim and obtain the compensation that you deserve.
-We understand that dealing with GP negligence can be overwhelming and that is why we are here to support you through your claims process.
+We understand that dealing with GP negligence can be overwhelming but we are here to support you through every step of your claims process.
 We have extensive experience in handling GP negligence claims and have helped many patients claim for GP negligence.
 Plus, we work on a no win no fee basis meaning that there is no financial risk in pursuing your claim.

 Contact us today to discuss your case and let us help you through your GP negligence claim.